Pythalex/SaveYourAssteroid/README.md

 [![LD41-_UML.png](https://s14.postimg.cc/gryykhjkx/LD41-_UML.png)](https://postimg.cc/image/gryykhjkt/)

-This code can be created both in OOP or PP, I just find class diagrams really cool to read.
+This game could be written both in OOP or PP, I just find class diagrams really cool to read.

 As for this program, I chose to use full OOP instead of OOP-PP mix for better readability.